 Two years after departing the NHL, Burmistrov rejoined the Winnipeg Jets, playing one full season before being waived and subsequently claimed by the Arizona Coyotes during the 2016-17 season.
 In the 2017 offseason, he signed a one-year deal with the Vancouver Canucks, but would only go on to play in 23 more games before retiring from the NHL and rejoining the KHL in 2017.

-Overall, Burmistrov was a major disappointment as a top-10 pick at the draft, never managing to translate his top-end scoring talent to the NHL.
-However, with a successful career in the KHL, he has at least managed to continue finding a place in the hockey world.
+Overall, Burmistrov was a major disappointment as a top-10 pick, never managing to translate his top-end scoring talent.
+However, with a successful career in the KHL, he at least found his place in the hockey world.

 9. Mikael Granlund – Minnesota Wild

 With so much experience and hype, it came as no surprise to see Granlund selected in the top-10 of the 2010 Draft, going ninth-overall to the Wild.
-While his NHL debut was delayed as he played out his contract in Finland, he eventually started in the lockout-shortened 2012-13 season.
+While his NHL debut was delayed as he played out his contract in Finland, he eventually started playing in 2012-13.

 For seven seasons, Granlund grew his game in Minnesota, developing into a consistent 20-goal scoring, 60-plus-point producing forward for a franchise in need of such offense.
-His play complemented the Wild’s forward core, and he helped to get the team to the playoffs throughout the 2010s.
+His play complemented the Wild’s forward core, helping them reach the playoffs throughout the 2010s.

-At the 2019 trade deadline, the Wild decided to move on from Granlund, trading the 26-year-old forward to the Predators for Kevin Fiala.
+At the 2019 trade deadline, the Wild moved on from Granlund, trading the 26-year-old forward to the Predators for Kevin Fiala.
 This move brought a younger, cost-controlled forward to Minnesota while giving Nashville more offensive talent to their already strong roster.

-Unfortunately for Granlund and the Predators, things have not worked out in this trade.
-In 66 games with the franchise, he has only posted 27 points, well below his career totals with the Wild.
-Now, in the final year of the three-year contract he signed in Minnesota, he could be dangled as trade-bait once again or walk away from Nashville in the 2020 offseason.
+Unfortunately for Granlund and the Predators, things did not work out.
+In 79 games with the franchise, he only posted 35 points, well below his career totals with the Wild.
+Fiala, on the other hand, scored 51 points during the 2019-20 season, showing that he could be a new face of hockey in Minnesota.

 10. Dylan McIlrath – New York Rangers

-As one of the bigger players at the entire 2010 draft, it came as no surprise to see Dylan McIlrath draw so much attention in the first round.
-With the 10th-overall pick, the New York Rangers decided to add his impressive size to their franchise, hoping that he could develop into a true cornerstone of their defense.
+As one of the bigger players at the entire 2010 draft, it came as no surprise to see Dylan McIlrath draw so much attention.
+With the 10th-overall pick, the New York Rangers added his impressive size to their franchise, hoping that he could develop into a true cornerstone of their defense.

-After finishing his time with the Moose Jaw Warriors of the WHL, McIlrath joined the Ranger’s AHL affiliate, the Connecticut Whale, in the 2012-13 season.
-From there, he spent the majority of his time in the AHL, racking up 100-plus penalty minutes in three straight seasons.
+After finishing his time with the Moose Jaw Warriors, McIlrath joined the Ranger’s AHL affiliate, the Connecticut Whale, in the 2012-13 season.
+From there, he spent the majority of his time in the AHL, playing a tough-as-nails game while racking up 100-plus penalty minutes in three straight seasons.

-Despite being given time to develop with New York, McIlrath just couldn’t break into the NHL.
+Unfortunately for McIlrath, a devastating knee injury derailed his career.
 Through the 2016-17 season, he only played 38 games with the franchise that drafted him, registering just four points in the process.
-Due to this slow development, he was traded to the Panthers in 2016-17, then was traded again at the 2017 deadline to the Red Wings.
+Due to this, he was traded to the Panthers in 2016-17, then was traded again at the 2017 deadline to the Red Wings.

-Since he joined Detroit, McIlrath has carved out a niche with the franchise, acting as an NHL call up when the rebuilding Red Wings needed a player to fill in the gaps on their roster.
+Since joining Detroit, McIlrath carved out a niche with the franchise, acting as an NHL call up when the rebuilding Red Wings needed a player to fill in the gaps.
 He did enough to earn a two-year extension through the 2020-21 season, which will keep him with the franchise as a veteran presence on their AHL roster.

 The 2010 Top 10 Saw Everything